 Mazawi, Andre Department of Educational Studies Citizenship and democracy, Higher education, International and Comparative Education, Leadership and organizations, Research methodologies, Sociology of Education

-McEwan, Desmond School of Kinesiology Sport and exercise psychology; Industrial and organizational psychology; Teamwork; Sport Psychology; Group Dynamics; High-Performance Teams; Human Thriving
+McEwan, Desmond School of Kinesiology Sport and exercise psychology; Teamwork; Sport Psychology; Group Dynamics; High-Performance Teams; Human Thriving

 Mercer, Sterett Department of Educational & Counselling Psychology, and Special Education Special education and disability; Educational psychology; curriculum-based measurement; academic intervention; written expression

-Metcalfe, Amy Department of Educational Studies Educational policy; Higher education; Specialized studies in education; Higher Education Studies; Internationalization; Migration Studies; Academic Labour and Mobility; Higher Education Policy; Visual Research Methods; Campus Environments; Science and Knowledge
+Metcalfe, Amy Department of Educational Studies Higher education; Educational policy; History and philosophy of education; Visual theory, visual culture and visual literacy; Higher Education Studies; Higher Education Policy; Artificial Intelligence (AI) and Higher Education; Science and Knowledge; Internationalization; Migration Studies; Academic Labour and Mobility; Visual Research Methods; Campus Environments

 Miller, Kenneth Department of Educational & Counselling Psychology, and Special Education Mindfulness and its incorporation into mental health interventions in settings of adversity, Development of culturally grounded assessment and evaluation tools, The use of mixed-methods in intervention development and evaluation research